'IPL can give big sums to actors, but can't pay for music?'

-Just days ahead of the event, the Indian Performing Right Society Limited (IPRS) has sent a legal notice to BCCI-IPL and the organisers for failing to pay for music rights for the opening ceremony in Kolkata on Tuesday
+Just days ahead of the event, Indian Performing Right Society Limited (IPRS) has sent a legal notice to BCCI-IPL and the organisers for failing to pay for music rights for opening ceremony

 The Indian Premier League (IPL) has been making headlines every season and, this time, it finds itself embroiled in a controversy even before the tournament has begun.